Determining Future Costs of Care & the Damages to Which a Catastrophically Injured Person is EntitledOn July 23, 2020 by Millerie Penbrock

 Through the life care plan process, a template for current and future care is developed.
 The plan serves as a guide for family members, case managers and health care providers.
 It is not a prescription for care, but represents a logical blueprint for an individual’s anticipated needs and to provide optimal outcomes, based upon reasonable medical probability and current concepts of care.
 An individual’s life care plan may be utilized by his or her attorney in seeking compensation for his or her injuries, and may also call for consultation with financial professionals to select appropriate investment strategies to preserve resources over the patient’s life.

 In the unfortunate event you or a loved one fall victim to a life-altering, catastrophic injury, you should not have to worry about proper compensation or your attorney’s expertise.
-Therefore, it is highly advisable to seek out Houston family attorneys experienced in handling catastrophic injury claims, who will exhaust all possible avenues of financial and medical recovery on your behalf.
+Therefore, it is highly advisable to seek out Houston family attorneys (find some on JurisOffice) experienced in handling catastrophic injury claims, who will exhaust all possible avenues of financial and medical recovery on your behalf.